- A Spell for Chameleon

-So now Piper wants to marry Dawn.
-He has gas vents in his body which function as organ pipes; he can use his music to summon or stun people, throw fire balls, and disintegrate matter.
-He sees Picka as his rival, so he is determined to destroy Picka.
+But now Picka has a rival – a goo monster called Piper, who wants to marry Dawn and is determined to destroy Picka.
+Piper can use music to summon or stun people, throw fire balls, and disintegrate matter.
 Picka must learn to use his own music in the same way, to try to defeat Piper.

 Luck of the Draw (2012)

 Bryce is an 80-year-old man living in Mundania, who finds himself suddenly transported to Xanth, and youthened to 21 years old.
 He learns that as a result of a Demon wager, he is now one of six suitors for the 16-year-old Princess Harmony, who is expected to be the next ruler of Xanth.

 The six candidates have to travel on a quest together to find six objects to be presented as gifts to the princess.
 They are accompanied by the servant girl, Mindy.

 Bryce has been given a magic pen and pad, which enables him to draw pictures of objects, which then transform into the real things.

 But although Bryce has been youthened, he still thinks of himself as 80, and cannot accept the idea of marrying a girl the age of his granddaughters.
 And to complicate things, the 20-year-old Mindy says that she loves him.